-- 4.52 Some standards are weighted to reflect their overall importance in counter fraud, bribery and corruption work, and to reflect areas where specific improvement is required nationally or where action is particularly required to mitigate organisational risk.
-The weightings reflect NHSCFA and NHS CFS Wales priorities and are subject to ongoing review. - 4.53 Weightings may be changed to reflect new and emerging risks addressed in the standards.
+- 4.56 Some standards are weighted to reflect their overall importance in counter fraud, bribery and corruption work, and to reflect areas where specific improvement is required nationally or where action is particularly required to mitigate organisational risk.
+The weightings reflect NHSCFA and NHS CFS Wales priorities and are subject to ongoing review. - 4.57 Weightings may be changed to reflect new and emerging risks addressed in the standards.
 If an organisation does not conduct activity against a weighted standard, the overall RAG rating, either for the relevant key area of activity or for the self review as a whole, is affected.
-Further information on weightings can be shared with organisations, and any queries may be directed to fraudqa@nhscfa.gsi.gov.uk expectations (which are set out in Appendix 1) will help both parties make the most of working together.
-Please note that if organisations do not adhere to these expectations, the organisation may be in breach of Standard 1.2, which deals with compliance with the quality assurance programme.
+Further information on weightings is available at https://extranet.cfa.nhs.uk/document/form-templates/qa-assessments, and any queries may be directed to fraudqa@nhscfa.gsi.gov.uk